-In 2016, Internal Audit performed 20 scheduled operational audits, including an extended compliance audit in the Nordic region, an evaluation and consulting on delivery performance in the Americas, and audits of various sales offices around the world.
-The results of all the audits carried out, including their risk appraisals are reported and distributed in writing.
-In view of the Outokumpu Code of Conduct and the Corporate Responsibility Policy, a previously identified potential risk in the context of sales intermediary agreements has been resolved successfully.
+The results of all the audits carried out including their risk appraisals are reported and distributed in writing.
+In view of the Outokumpu Code of Conduct and the Corporate Responsibility Policy, the previously identified potential risk in the context of sales intermediary agreements is deemed to be resolved and controlled adequately.
 The key risk areas to be focused on in 2018 are the newly established Ferrochrome business area, the procedural control environment at interfaces with global

-The confidential whistleblowing hotline (“Helpline”) available on the company intranet and via the internet is set up to anonymously inform Internal Audit and the Audit Committee of suspicions of financial misconduct or unethical behavior.
-No cases were reported via the Helpline in 2016.
+The confidential whistleblowing hotline (“Helpline”) available on the company intranet and via the Internet is set up to anonymously inform Internal Audit and the Audit Committee of suspicions of financial misconduct or unethical behavior.
+Two cases were reported via the Helpline in 2017.